Measured Boot Supplemental Pack

-Measured Boot Supplemental Pack is available for Citrix Hypervisor Premium Edition customers, or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
+Measured Boot Supplemental Pack is available for Citrix Hypervisor Premium Edition customers, or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement or Citrix DaaS entitlement.

 After installation of this Supplemental Pack, when a Citrix Hypervisor server next boots, Intel’s TXT takes measurements of low-level system components (such as firmware, BIOS, Xen hypervisor, dom0 kernel, and the dom0

 initrd).
 These measurements are stored in a secure location on the host known as the Trusted Platform Module (TPM).
 A new interface is provided for clients, such as a remote attestation solution, to collect these measurements securely.